Claude Code Slash Commands: The Comprehensive Developer's Guide

 - The

-placeholder captures any text after your command - The
+$ARGUMENTSplaceholder captures any text after your command - The

-executes immediately and includes the output
+!git statusexecutes immediately and includes the output

 How Claude Code Slash Commands Work Under the Hood

 Claude Code implements a sophisticated three-tier architecture for slash command processing.
-At its core, the system uses a regex-based parser built on JavaScript/Node.js that recognizes commands in the format /prefix:namespace:command
+At its core, the system uses a regex-based parser built on JavaScript/Node.js that recognizes commands in the format /prefix:namespace:command.
+When you type a slash command, the parser follows this execution pipeline:

 - Command Discovery: Built-in commands are hardcoded in the Claude Code binary, while custom commands are discovered by filesystem scanning of

-directories - Context Loading: The system automatically injects file contents using
+.claude/commands/directories - Context Loading: The system automatically injects file contents using

-syntax and executes shell commands with!command
+@filenamesyntax and executes shell commands with!commandprefix - Template Processing:

-placeholders are substituted with user input, and environment variables are expanded - Execution: Commands either invoke tools directly or spawn sub-agents for complex tasks
+$ARGUMENTSplaceholders are substituted with user input, and environment variables are expanded - Execution: Commands either invoke tools directly or spawn sub-agents for complex tasks

-, preserving environment variables and working directory across commands.
+The execution environment maintains a persistent bash session via subprocess.Popen, preserving environment variables and working directory across commands.
 This allows for stateful command sequences without losing context.

 All Available Command Types and Namespaces